18F/handbook/_pages/software-tools/virtual-desktop.md

 title: Citrix
 ---

-Citrix is a Windows virtual desktop client that can be used to connect to GSA’s intranet, or test something in Internet Explorer.
+Citrix is a Windows virtual desktop client that can be used to connect to GSA's intranet, or test something in Internet Explorer.

 ## Setup

-In order to launch Citrix , you will need to have the Citrix Client installed on your device.
+In order to launch Citrix, you will need to have the Citrix Client installed on your device.
 If you are connecting from a GSA Laptop you will already have the Citrix Client installed.

 If this is a non-GSA Device you should install the Citrix Workspace App before moving to the next step.
 The Citrix Workspace App can be downloaded from Citrix at the below links for Windows or Apple Mac respectively: